kostrykin/repype/docs/source/usage.rst

 Installation
 ------------

-To use pypers, first install it using conda:
+To use repype, first install it from PyPI:

 .. code-block:: console

-   conda install -c bioconda pypers
+   pip install repype

 Usage
 -----